How to Create an Asthma Action Plan for School Students

 - Can’t do normal activities or any exercise

-Asthmaniac, your Online Asthma Doctor, can help you create an action plan that works for your child.
+Asthmaniac, your Online Asthma Doctor, can create an action plan that works for your child.

 Asthma Triggers

-Including asthma triggers can help teachers and school staff predict when a child’s asthma might worsen.
+Listing asthma triggers in the Asthma Action Plan can help teachers and school staff predict when a child’s asthma might worsen.
 This alerts them to when a child may need closer monitoring.

 Asthma Medication

-You should also include any quick relief medicine your child takes if they slip into the “red” zone.
+Typically, a plan will include directions for any quick relief medicine for when your child slips into the “red” zone.

 How to Handle Asthma Emergencies